Susan Bitter Smith: Controversy

-Recently, Bitter Smith received significant media attention regarding a complaint filed against her with Arizona Attorney General Mark Brnovich for conflict of interest.
+Bitter Smith received significant media attention regarding a complaint filed against her with Arizona Attorney General Mark Brnovich for conflict of interest.
 On September 15, 2015, in an article titled "Susan Bitter Smith Should Resign," the Arizona Republic wrote, "The Susan Bitter Smith death watch has officially begun."
 Bitter Smith announced she would be resigning from the Commission effective January 4, 2016.

 Bitter Smith has lobbied for the telecommunications industry, but also regulated the telecommunications industry.
 Bitter-Smith defended her position:

 "As I have long said, I am not now nor have I ever been employed by a regulated entity," her statement said.
 "I am not paid by a regulated entity.
 I have not lobbied for a regulated entity.
 There is a policy issue at stake here: how far should conflict of interest rules extend?
 Should they extend to holdings by your retirement plan; should they apply to investments in your company or state retirement funds; should they apply to anyone who is a customer of a regulated entity; or should they apply to anyone who has received a rebate or discount from a regulated entity?
 The complaint is broad enough to be read to exclude almost anyone from serving on the Commission or any state office."

 Bitter Smith is listed as a lobbyist for the cable industry and the telecommunications industry in the Arizona Capital Times Book of Lobbyists for years 2013, 2014 and 2015.
 She joined the Corporation Commission, which regulates the telecommunications industry, in 2013.